 Barring accidental actions, almost any other action that anyone has ever performed had to exist in their mind first as a thought.
 So, for any genius trait that you are having trouble with do imagination exercises.
 (This is applying the genius trait of Imagination.)
 Go to a place where you won’t be interrupted.
 Then with your eyes closed or open, imagine yourself applying the characteristic you’re having trouble with in real life examples.
 In each example, imagine yourself applying the characteristic successfully.
 Keep imagining different examples of yourself being successful at applying the characteristic in real life.
 Do this until you feel more comfortable applying the characteristic in your mind.
 Then go to Step 5.

-If you want more help applying the genius characteristics, we have The 24 Genius Steps to Success course which teaches you how to apply all the genius traits towards achieving a specific goal.
+If you want more help applying any genius characteristic, we have an individual course for each genius characteristic or The 24 Genius Steps to Success course which teaches you how to apply all the genius traits towards achieving a specific goal.

 We want you to operate on a genius level by learning and practicing all the characteristics.